 For one very special weekend in Blackburn, we enjoyed the fruits of shared connections and artistic opportunity through these joyful and ingenious artworks.
 Taking inspiration from our industrious forebears, we hope Art in Manufacturing has a deep impact; helping to shape our future cultural capacity through the exploration of our glorious heritage and continuing to make opportunities for our creative instincts to play out.

 The programme is made possible by the manufacturing communities for which Lancashire is known, from space age nanotechnologies to those where the human hand is still king.
 Workforces have innate creativity and the relationships formed are integral to the making process, with reciprocal ideas, solutions and inspirations being shared from the workforce to artist and vice versa.

-The continuum of history runs powerfully through the process and the results; Martyn Ware will open the doors to Northern Soul venue; Tony’s Ballroom, where he’ll tell a people’s history through an immersive three-dimensional soundscape, while a huge, now redundant, industrial machine invented in Darwen in 1838 will land in the street as part of Sarah Hardacre’s work, Grace.
+The continuum of history runs powerfully through the process and the results; Martyn Ware opened the doors to Northern Soul venue, Tony’s Ballroom, where he’ll told a people’s history through an immersive three-dimensional soundscape, while a huge, now redundant, industrial machine invented in Darwen in 1838 landed in the streets of Blackburn as part of Sarah Hardacre’s work, Grace.
 In Art in Manufacturing, heritage is expressed in contemporary and relevant forms through the imagination of contemporary artists, the best storytellers of all.